Third-Country Nationals

 Biometric Card of a Foreigner in the Czech Republic

-If you have applied for a permit to reside abroad, have your biometric data taken within three days after entering the territory.
-You need to have a valid travel document with you.
-You can make an appointment in advance on the phone – ask for the contact at the relevant diplomatic mission.
-If you make the application in the territory of the CR, the Ministry of the Interior will ask you to have your biometric data taken.
-Remember that you have to collect the biometric card no later than within 60 days from the day on which your data were taken.
-Changes in your data have to be reported to the office within three days.
-The general deadline for reporting a change of your address is longer – it is 30 days.
+If you have applied for a residence permit abroad, you must have your biometric data collected within thirty days of entering the Czech Republic.
+You need to carry a valid travel document with you.
+You may make an appointment in advance by phone – contact details are available at the relevant diplomatic mission.
+If you apply for a residence permit within the territory of the CR, the Ministry of the Interior will notify you when to have your biometric data collected.

 Permanent Residence of Foreigners in the Czech Republic

-If you want to be granted permanent residence, as a foreigner you have to demonstrate a basic knowledge of the Czech language and therefore you have to pass a test from the Czech language on the A2 level.
+To be granted permanent residence, foreign nationals must demonstrate a basic knowledge of the Czech language, which requires passing a Czech language test at the A2 level.

 - Official website on the exams for permanent residence and Czech citizenship.